cyrraz-off/werewolf-remastered/roles.md

 * Note: in a game with 7-8 players, the order of the arrow is (1) hate, (2) love, (3) rivalry.

 ### Lone wolf (3)
-* Special goal (live together, die alone): the only way for the lone wolf to win the game is to be the last player alive.
 * Passive (hide in the pack): every time the werewolves wake up, the lone wolf wakes up and plays as a standard werewolf.
 * Every night from night 3 (second dinner): once in the game, the lone wolf may select any player.
 That player dies.
+* Victory condition (live together, die alone): the only way for the lone wolf to win the game is to be the last player alive.

 ### Alpha werewolf* (4)